Welcome to High School Admissions! Get ready to apply to high school for the 2018-2019 school year by taking these next steps:

-The Round 2 Application deadline has passed.
+Students who applied to high school for the 2017-2018 school year: No further action is needed to register for the fall.
+If you appealed your high school match, your decision letter is now available from your child's school.
 If you just moved to New York City or still not have applied to high school, talk to your school counselor or visit a Family Welcome Center immediately.

 New York City has more than 400 high schools and over 700 programs.
-Eighth grade or first-time ninth grade students and families who live in New York City complete a single High School Application for up to 12 high school programs and can participate in a separate process for Specialized High Schools.
+Eighth grade or first-time ninth grade students and families who live in New York City complete a single High School Application for up to 12 high school programs and can participate in a separate, optional process for Specialized High Schools.

-Students with disabilities may apply to any high school program in High School Admissions and follow the same steps outlined in the NYC High School Directory and Specialized High School Students Handbook as their nondisabled peers.
+Students with disabilities may apply to any high school program in High School Admissions and follow the same steps outlined in the NYC High School Directory and Specialized High Schools Student Handbook as their nondisabled peers.
 Students with disabilities who are recommended for and have attended a District 75 program and are considering a high school outside of District 75 should work with their IEP team to determine whether the recommendation for District 75 for high school is still appropriate.

 Use the resources below to learn about your program options and understand the admissions process: